SimScaleGmbH/simscale-sdk-tutorial/index.rst

 `Advanced Platform Tutorials <https://www.simscale.com/docs/tutorials>`_

+In fact, the SDK driven simulation that will be developed in this guide corresponds with the "Fluid Flow Simulation" step-by-step tutorial from the introductory tutorials.

 Also, this tutorial assumes that the user is already experienced in the python or C# programming languages and knowledgeable in basic to intermediate programming concepts.
 Most of the presented code is in the form of snippets and will not run on its own.
 For instance,